 - Examples of directions on the use to which evidence of bad character may and may not be put are set out in further sections of this Chapter relating to specific gateways. - 2.
+Jury directions may be given at any stage of the trial.
 In addition to directing the jury in the summing up, it may help them at the time that the evidence is presented to tell them, in short form, of its relevance and the purposes for which they may, and may not, use it.